DigitalRiver/commerce-api/README.md

 Alternatively, you can install this collection from your Postman client by directly downloading the .zip file, selecting "Import," and dropping in the .json file.

-## Step 1: Create or have a Global Commerce Site
+## Step 1: Create or use an existing Global Commerce Site
 Before you can start making Commerce API requests, you'll need to contact Digital River to start the process of creating a Global Commerce (GC) Site.
 This will also include a product/pricing/promotions setup step.

 If you have an existing GC Site please discuss a migration with your assigned account team.
 To start the Site creation process go to the [Request Demo page](https://www.digitalriver.com/request-demo/) and request a test API key in the "Tell Us More" section and mention "Commerce APIs".
 From there, Digital River will reach out to you with further information.